Refferal Partner Program Development

 Like most building blocks in the business world, creating and running an effective referral program takes some effort but will produce big rewards.
 Dive right into developing this sales channel if you haven’t already and make your referral program part of your weekly sales metrics.

 Get ready to build a Business Referral Partner Program.
 First, identify the natural Referral Partner categories in your “Contact Sphere” so you can create a plan for meeting them.
 Think of BRPs as key customers.
-Create a miniature ICP restructured around BRPs to identify who your perfect referral partners would be.
-Are there certain individuals, industries, consultants, sales reps for large corporations, and entire sales teams of companies you consistently do business with, potentially a competitor who does not share a common target market or ICP?
+Create a miniature Ideal Customer Profile restructured around Business Referral Partners to identify who your perfect referral partners would be.
+Are there certain individuals, industries, consultants, sales reps for large corporations, and entire sales teams of companies you consistently do business with, potentially a competitor who does not share a common target market or Ideal Customer Profile?

-Look at the program from the Referral Partner’s point of view.
-You, your business, product/service must be referable and bring value.
+Look at the program you're developing from the Referral Partner’s point of view.
+You, your business, product/service must be referable and bring value to each party invovled.
+Bring value to each opportunity and more referrals will come to you - resulting in more closed/won opportunities.

 After closing a referral from a Referral Partner show appreciation.
 This can look very different depending on the structure of your program - paid or unpaid referrals.